-The key new features of SBUU in this release are:
+The key features of the previous SBUU release were:

-- Support for ESXi Flash
+- Support for ESXi Flash.

 - Support for Dell Embedded OMSA on VMware embedded ESXi 4.x hypervisor.

 - Support for new BIOS options.

 - Display of blade server geometry and slot number.

 - Support for PERC 7 and SAS 7 controllers.